francescomambretti/stat_phys_synthetic_biodiversity/stat_phys_synthetic_biodiversity/oxDNA_utilities/v_5.0/README.md

 `loop_run.py` is used to execute several independent simulations.

-Requires, as input parameter, whether to perform min (0), relax (1), MD (2) or restart from MD(3).
+Requires, as input parameter, whether to perform min (0), relax (1), MD (2).
-According to the input option, the script executes `end`-`start` (specified inside the script) concurrent simulations, each one with a different random seed.
+According to the input option, the script executes n=`end`-`start` (specified inside the script) concurrent simulations, each one with a different random seed.
-The code expects that the `prep_data` script has already been run.
+The code requires the `prep_data.py` script to have already been executed.

 ******************************

 `initial_config` is a folder that contains file which allow to set up the simulations.
-`prep_data` is a Bash script which calls some Python scripts, with the target to generate external forces files, and the initial configuration and the topology files.
+`prep_data.py` is a Python script which calls other Python scripts, with the target to generate external forces files, and the initial configuration and the topology files.
-This requires Python2!

-From this version, caps and fixed sequences are used in the simulations, held together by mutual traps.
+`prep_data.py` substitutes the old `prep_data` Bash script.

+Python2 is still required for some of the Python scripts generating forces.
+See the dedicate README.md inside the folder.

 ******************************